KankakeeCommunityCollege/recover-newsroom/_posts/2024-02-23-dr-king-center-donates-scholarship-to-kcc-foundation.md

 KCC’s Department of Adult and Community Education offers classes for area adults who are ready to complete grade school or high school requirements.
 There are no costs to enroll or for books.
 The programs are open to anyone age 17 and older who is no longer attending high school.
 They also are for adults who do not speak English as their first language and want to improve their English to obtain employment or improve employment opportunities.
 Basic literacy courses are also offered at KCC.
 For information on all Adult Education programs at KCC, visit&nbsp;[adulted.kcc.edu](https://adulted.kcc.edu/){: target="_blank"}&nbsp;or phone 815-802-8300.

-To apply for the Martin Luther King, Jr. Memorial Scholarship, as well as all KCC Foundation scholarships, visit foundation.kcc.edu/scholarships.
+To apply for the Martin Luther King, Jr. Memorial Scholarship, as well as all KCC Foundation scholarships, visit [foundation.kcc.edu/scholarships](https://foundation.kcc.edu/scholarships){: target="_blank" rel="noopener"}.
 The deadline to apply for 2024-25 scholarships is May 1, 2024.